remult/remult/docs/docs/rest-api.md

 # Entity Rest Api Breakdown

-All entities automatically expose a rest api based on the parameters defined in it's decorator.
+All entities automatically expose a rest API based on the parameters defined in its decorator.

-The api supports the following actions (we'll use the `products` entity as an example, and a specific product with an id=7):
+The API supports the following actions (we'll use the `products` entity as an example, and a specific product with an id=7):

 | Http Method | Description | example | requires |